aberba/hubtel-nodejs/README.md

 This is an unofficial [Hubtel API](https://hubtel.com) for Node.js.

 ## Installation
-Using Node.js v8.X or lastest, you install using:
+Using Node.js v8.X or latest, you install using:

 ```sh
 npm install hubtel-mx
 ```

+> WARNING: Hubtel's APIs have some quirks, rules and restrictions you need to be aware of.
+Before using this package, I recommend you read on their [API reference](https://developers.hubtel.com/v1.0/reference) related to the service you're planning to use.
+Believe me, you'll use to save yourself days of...whew...hmm...frustration.

-> From a security standpoint, it much safer to store all account API keys and other confidentials in environment variables instead of hard-coding them in your source code.
+> From a security standpoint, it much safer to store all account API keys and other credentials in environment variables instead of hard-coding them in your source code.

 ## Mobile Money API
 The `Config` class is used for API configuration.
 Substitute information provided below with your own account information.
-Check the [Hubtel Merhcant API Documentation](https://developers.hubtel.com/documentations/merchant-account-api) for more infomation.
+Check the [Hubtel Merhcant API Documentation](https://developers.hubtel.com/documentations/merchant-account-api) for more information.

 ```js
 const {